reidmorrison/symmetric-encryption/docs/index.md

 technique is not considered secure when encypting large amounts of data.

-For non-key fields, such as storing encrypted raw responses, use the :random_iv => true option where possible so that a randomly generated IV is used and included in every encrypted string.
+For non-key fields, such as storing encrypted raw responses, use the `random_iv: true` option where possible so that a randomly generated IV is used and included in every encrypted string.

-The Symmetric Encryption streaming interface SymmetricEncryption::Writer avoids this problem by using a random IV and key in every file/stream by default.
+The Symmetric Encryption streaming interface `SymmetricEncryption::Writer` avoids this problem by automatically generating a randomized key and IV for every file or stream.
 The random IV and key are stored in the header of the output stream so that it is available when reading back the encrypted file/stream.
-The key is placed in a header on the file in encrypted form using the current global key/cipher.
+The key is placed in the file header in encrypted form using the current global key.

 The ActiveRecord `attr_encrypted` method supports the `random_iv: true` option.
-Similarly for Mongoid the `random_iv: true` option can be added.
+Similarly for Mongoid the `random_iv: true` option is available.

-Note that encrypting the same input string with the same key and :random_iv => true option will result in different encrypted output every time it is encrypted.
+Note that encrypting the same input string with the same key and `random_iv: true` option will result in different encrypted output every time it is encrypted.

 ### Recommendations